jundalisay/spblist/content/en/bio/principles/part-05/chapter-02.md

 ### 3. Radiant

+This is in line with the Fourth Need.
 Unlike Maslow which puts belonging as a third-tier need, we put sleep and rest as the third need.

-This is in line with the Fourth Need.
+This is because nerves are essential to the functioning of the human body and the physical expressions of the aethereal soul (as animal spirits described by Rene Descartes).

+Nerves are electromagnetic and so need to be healthy and refreshed in order to relay such expressions.

 ### 2. Spatial

 We put Maslow's Esteem and Belonging Needs in the Spatial Layer, which we call the need for connections and interaction.
 This is related to our Elastic Theory of Gravity which applies to social bonds.

-Unlike Maslow's hierarchy wherein spritituality potentially begins in highest need, spirituality in Superphysics begins in this Layer, in line with the Heart Chakra.
+Unlike Maslow's hierarchy wherein spritituality potentially begins in the highest need, spirituality in Superphysics begins in this Layer, in line with the Heart Chakra.

 ### 1. Aethereal

 Our unique expression is our highest need.
 This validates our identity and justifies our existence in the physical domain.
 This is a level of spirituality which is higher than the Spatial.
+In fact, the existence of the Spatial is just to serve the satisfaction of the aethereal above it, just as the Radiant serves that aethereal expression, and the Material is the overall physical vehicle for 'physicalizing' those expressions.

 ## Applying the 5 Needs